Nslookup.exe keeps popping up, uses high CPU, is it virus?

 nslookup command in Windows 11

-To fix nslookup.exe problems, look at:
+To fix nslookup.exe that is causing problems, you can take a look at:

 1. Task Scheduler: This lets you control when certain tasks run.
 Look here to find and fix the problem.Task Scheduler Windows 11